 Now I am going to look at filtering and moderation, but before I do that, I’d like to make sure my feed is ready for tablets and mobile devices.

 Spotlight is completely responsive by default, but it also lets you choose specific layouts for different devices.

 At the top of the Design tab, select the icon for the device you want to adjust.
 The live preview customizer will adapt to the screen size to give you a preview of what your layout will look like.

 Step 3: Filter and moderate your video feed

-One of the best things about Spotlight PRO is an absolutely essential feature: Filtering and moderation.
+One of the best things about Spotlight PRO is an absolutely essential feature: Filtering and Moderation.
 This lets you filter your feed to make sure only the content you choose gets displayed to your site visitors.

 Step 4: Embed your video feed

-For my site, I’m using popular page builder Elementor, which integrates perfectly with Spotlight.
+For my site, I’m using the popular page builder Elementor, which integrates perfectly with Spotlight.
 To add a feed to any section, all you need to do is use the dedicated widget and drag and drop it to the desired location.
 Next, simply select the feed you want to show from the dropdown menu.

 The end result

 There you have it!
 The feed is now live and completely responsive.